Swiftaff/svelte-object-explorer/README.md

 `open` is an optional string, the name of one of the objects you supplied in myStore, to auto-expand it on load

-`rateLimit` is an optional integer, for the rate at which the view should update (to avoid it getting bogged down by very fast data updates.
+`ratelimit` is an optional integer, for the rate at which the view should update (to avoid it getting bogged down by very fast data updates.
 The default is 100 (milliseconds)

-`initialToggleState` is an optional boolean, for whether the tab is open (true) or closed (false) on startup
+`initialtogglestate` is an optional boolean, for whether the tab is open (true) or closed (false) on startup

+## New in v2

+-   changes to some of the option names above
+-   mostly refactored code
+-   now includes basic dom node parsing
+-   if you use as above code, the Svelte Component version is still imported by default, but this can sometimes mean some style clashes with your app, so...
+-   ...you can use the custom element ES module version instead which sandboxes styles in its shadowRoot.
+Replace above `import SvelteObjectExplorer from 'svelte-object-explorer'` with `from 'svelte-object-explorer/dist/index.mjs'`
+-   ...or you can skip including it in your svelte app code at all, and just include the custom element IIFE file in your index.html instead.
+Copy the file at `svelte-object-explorer/dist/index.js` (note .js not .mjs).
+In this case you need to pass the options above as a 'svelteobjectexplorer' window object instead, i.e. `window.svelteobjectexplorer = { value, open, fade, tabposition, ratelimit }`.

 > It's not clever, it's not pretty...